Sustainable Development Goals and Lebanon

 Sustainable Development Goals and Lebanon explains major contributions launched in Lebanon towards the advancement of the Sustainable Development Goals SDGs and the 2030 agenda.

 Lebanon adopted the Sustainable Development Goals in 2015.
-It presented its first Voluntary National Review VNR in 2018 at the High Level Political Forum in New York.
+It presented its first Voluntary National Review (VNR) in 2018 at the High Level Political Forum in New York.
 A national committee chaired by the Lebanese Prime Minister is leading the work on the SDGs in the country.
 In 2019, Lebanon's overall performance in the SDG Index ranked 6th out of 21 countries in the Arab region.

 Multi-stakeholder forums were held by different UN agencies including the UN Global Compact Network in Lebanon during the late 2010s for the advancement of Global Goals and their Impact on Businesses in Lebanon.
-The latest two were held on October 18, 2018 and October 2019 under the title of connecting the global goals to Local Businesses.
+The latest two were held in October 2018 and October 2019 under the title of connecting the global goals to Local Businesses.